Rebecca A. Clark–Commissioned Artist

 Since 2011, this private National Special Forces Green Beret Memorial project and effort has evolved to a comprehensive program that includes working in partnership with a 501(c)(3) nonprofit foundation, and advised by a team of retired and distinguished Special Forces Officers dedicated to raising funds to develop, complete and maintain The National Special Forces Green Beret Memorial.
 The distinguished Advisory Board team includes retired three star and two star former Special Forces Commanding Generals, Officers, Non-Commissioned Officers, Distinguished Members of the Special Forces Regiment, Special Forces Medal of Honor Recipient and other extraordinary Advisors.
 Rebecca Clark is the official and exclusively commissioned Artist, working with her partnering 501 (c)(3) foundation, to create The National Special Forces Green Beret Memorial.

 The National Special Forces Green Beret Memorial Park will be one of the most magnificent and inspirational memorials in the world, placed on public view near Fort Bragg in Fayetteville, North Carolina as a world class international destination.
 Fort Bragg is the home of the 1st Special Forces Command (Airborne) H.Q. and the U.S. Army Special Operations Command H.Q.
-This historic monumental tribute will honor and portray Special Forces “A-Team” Soldiers, the Operational Detachment-Alpha (ODA), in several contemporary bronze sculpture action scenes.
+This iconic monumental tribute will honor and portray Special Forces “A-Team” Soldiers, the Operational Detachment-Alpha (ODA), in several contemporary bronze sculpture action scenes.
 A Medal of Honor center piece and pillar will also be created with the names of Special Forces Medal of Honor recipients, past, present and future.
 Granite walls with bronze relief sculpture panels will be created portraying Special Forces Green Beret Soldiers through different eras, highlighting Special Forces missions, values, culture, and history.

 Rebecca has also created several Special Forces Green Beret inspired original limited edition fine art prints.
 Her Special Forces themed artwork is on display at the 1st Special Forces Command (Airborne) Headquarters at Fort Bragg in North Carolina.
 In 2014, Rebecca was commissioned by the Green Beret Foundation and worked with the 7th Special Forces Group as technical advisors and retired Special Forces A-Team 726 Soldiers, to create an original limited edition print series to portray and honor Medal of Honor Recipient Colonel Roger Donlon, (Ret.)
 U.S. Army Special Forces and his A-Team 726 that served bravely in Vietnam.